freeCodeCamp/freeCodeCamp/guide/english/python/commenting-code/index.md

 ---
 title: Python Commenting Code
 ---
 Comments are used to annotate, describe, or explain code that is complex or difficult to understand.
-Python will intentionally ignore comments when it compiles to bytecode by the interpreter. <a href='https://www.python.org/dev/peps/pep-0008/#comments' target='_blank' rel='nofollow'>`PEP 8`</a> has a section dealing with comments.They also increases the readablity of code by adding easy and descriptive language for better understanding.
+Python will intentionally ignore comments when it compiles to bytecode by the interpreter.
+The Python Style Guide, <a href='https://www.python.org/dev/peps/pep-0008/#comments' target='_blank' rel='nofollow'>`PEP 8`</a>, has a section dealing with comments.
+Comments also increase the readablity of code by adding easy and descriptive language for better understanding.

+Comments should be readable and make sense within the context of the code.
+Comments that contradict the code are worse than no comments.
+Always make a priority of keeping the comments up-to-date when the code changes!
+Comments should also be complete sentences.

 **Block** and **inline** comments start with a `#`, followed by a space before the comment: